LeCiseau/hiring/intern.md

 ### General

-The first part consist about a small project based on your profile (an API or a web interface) When the first part is validated with our team, we proceed to on-site interview.
+The first part consist in a small project based on your profile (an API or a web interface) When the first part is validated with our team, we proceed to on-site interview.

 Our interviews try to simulate the work you'd do on a day-to-day basis.